vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `group assets` *name*
   List group's assets (datasets, files, directories) and their state.

+`monitor`
+  Print all events reported by `osctld` to standard output.
+If global option `-p`, `--parsable` is used, the events are printed in JSON.

 `help` [*command...*]
   Shows a list of commands or help for one command